jcgneto/CV/README.md

 # Research areas of interest

-Ecology and evolution of Foodborne pathogens.
+Ecology and evolution of Foodborne pathogens and applications for Food Safety.
-Ecological interactions between host, gut microbiome, and enteric pathogens.

 # Publications